Hyunmoo: Hyunmoo-1

 Hyunmoo-1 is the first domestically-produced ballistic missile used by the South Korean Army.
 It was developed by the South Korean national Agency for Defense Development, and is based on the American 1960s Nike Hercules missile system; the US designates it as the Nike Hercules Korea (NHK-1).
 In 1986, South Korea succeeded in test-launching a missile with a current payload of 480 kg and a range of 180 km.

 The Hyunmoo system, which means "guardian angel of the northern skies" in Korean, launches a missile from a mobile launcher which is fire-controlled from the missile battery's command and control vehicle.
 The Hyunmoo-1 missile, which is 12 m long and weighing 5 tonne, is propelled by a two-stage solid rocket motor.
 It features an independent inertial guidance and control system which means it can reach any target in any weather conditions without further commands after launch.

-Early Missile Restrictions
+Early missile restrictions

 In 1990 the US withheld approval on a request by South Korea to start selling the Hyunmoo-1 abroad.
 The US only granted export approval after South Korea provided technical information on its Hyunmoo system, and agreed to not develop rockets with ranges of more than 180 km.
 South Korea was permitted to produce a limited number of Hyunmoo missiles under US inspection until production ended.